Privacy Filters are Captured by Residues: A Characterization of Free Natural Filters and the Cost of Adaptivity: Introduction

 Our work also includes some minor contributions including that PLDs can be assigned a natural ordering satisfying a completeness property enabling one to take a supremum of PLDs (see \Cref{prop:sup-conv}).
 As far as we are aware this property has not been documented in the privacy accounting literature.
-We alo document in \S\ref{sec:implications-special-case} some families of queries and budgets that do and do not admit free filters.
+We also record in \S\ref{sec:implications-special-case} a number of families of queries and budgets that do and do not admit free natural filters.
+Our key result showing the necessity of total-ordering for universally free natural filters is given in \S\ref{sec:total_ordering_proof} and involves a privacy gap amplification technique that may be of general interest.

+We note that a recent preprint independent and simultaneous to our work also studies natural filters \cite{tran2026f}.
+That work states that a total-ordering condition is necessary and sufficient for free natural filters when the queries have unbounded support.
+Our work contains an analogous result for general queries.
+In particular, our result also applies to discretized finite-support queries that arise in practical privacy accounting.
+Our work also offers a fine-grained analysis of the cost of interacting with the natural filter for particular budgets.